A little information on who we are, and why we're here.

 The Financial Tutor deals with any student problems that are primarily of a financial nature.
 The Financial Tutor can make special arrangements for payment of College bills (including permission to defer payment), discuss funding arrangements and can advise on your eligibility for assistance from various funds by means of either grants or loans.

-If you have personal issues relating to finance, which you wish to discuss privately and in confidence, you can attend one of the Tutorial Advisers' surgery hours, which are listed on JNet.
+If you have personal issues relating to finance, which you wish to discuss privately and in confidence, you can attend one of the Welfare Tutors’ tutorial hours, which are listed on JNet.
 There is a tutorial hour every weekday and the rota is held in the Porters’ Lodge.
 You do not need an appointment.
-Tutorial Advisers are there to help graduate students.
+Welfare Tutors are there to help postgraduate students.

 Pots and pans, cutlery and crockery will be useful.
 You may find there is a fair amount of stuff in your kitchen that has been left by previous tenants.
 Otherwise, fairly cheap kitchenware is available at Sainsbury’s in the town centre, or at Asda or Tesco supermarkets a short walk outside town, and friendly housemates are usually willing to lend a saucepan or two!

 Depending on your house, you may not have a great deal of kitchen space or fridge space.
 Many postgrads do not find this problematic as numerous grocery stores are in the vicinity.
 Some houses may have kitchen supplies and utensils leftover from former occupants or your housemates may be keen to share.
 They can also be acquired (at varying prices and qualities) from different home supply stores.

 Each room has an IT point.
 Before you arrive in College you should have received a guide regarding computing services and information on how to set up your College intranet account including how to make contact with the IT Department if you encounter any problems or need assistance.
 You will also need to register your computer’s MAC address with the IT Department.